toothemooon/svelte4_integration/README.md

 - **src/main.js**: The entry point of the application.
 It creates and mounts the main Svelte component.

-- **src/App.svelte**: The main component that sets up routing and includes the Navbar component.
+- **src/App.svelte**: The main component that sets up routing and includes the Navbar and Footer components.

 - **src/components/Navbar.svelte**: Navigation component with client-side routing.

 - **src/components/Home.svelte**: Blog listing page that displays a list of posts.

-- **src/components/Post.svelte**: Individual post view that displays a single blog post based on the ID.
+- **src/components/Post.svelte**: Individual post view that displays a single blog post based on the ID and includes the Comments component.

+- **src/components/Comments.svelte**: Component for displaying, adding, and deleting comments for a specific post.

+- **src/components/Footer.svelte**: Simple footer with credits.

 - **src/components/About.svelte**: Simple about page with information.